tiutiunnykleasoft/gpe_zencart_test/README.md

         - Status for a shipped order: 'Shipped'

 4. After configuring  EMS Online module, install the payment method you want to add to your payment page and click 'Install'.
-For every payment method you have to enable payment module by setting the value to 'True' and click 'Update'.
+* For every payment method you have to enable payment module by setting the value to 'True' and click 'Update'.
+* Each payment method has a Allowed currencies(settlement) setting with which it works.
+Depending on this setting, the selected store currency and the allowed currencies for the EMS gateway, payment methods will be filtered on the Checkout page.
+This setting can be edited for each payment method, if some currencies are not added, but the payment method works with it.

 5. Perform step 4 for every payment method you want to add to your payment page.